 Best Casas in Trinidad

-• Yusi & Vladi House is where we stayed and we were happy with them.
+- Yusi & Vladi House is where we stayed and we were happy.
 The house has been recently renovated and it features a nice balcony that overlooks the city.
 Perfect to enjoy breakfast or a sunset.
 Yusi & Vladi house is just 5 minutes walk from the bus station and less than 10 minutes walk from Plaza Mayor.

-Now let’s leave cities and move on to something more exotic: the Cuban Cayos.
-Cuba indeed has some amazing beaches, and you would find the best ones at the Cayos.
-Who wouldn’t love to sit on a paradisiac beach sipping a cocktail under a coconut tree?
+Now, let’s leave the cities behind and head to something more exotic: the Cuban Cayos.
+Cuba is home to some stunning beaches, and the best ones are found at the Cayos.
+Imagine lounging on a paradise beach, sipping a cocktail under a coconut tree—sounds perfect, right?

 What are Los Cayos?